 When I heard about this lovely book from fellow bookblogger Kerry Aradhya from PictureBooks and Pirouettes, I knew I had to look it up in our community library.
 Not surprisingly, I was able to find it and to my great delight I learned that the book was actually based on real life events of the author/illustrator herself, Patricia Polacco – thus, a perfect contribution for Nonfiction Monday which is being hosted today by Practically Paradise, the official blog of School Library Journal.

 What does it mean to be “special?”
 Being a lecturer in Early Childhood and Special Needs Education, I often ask my teacher-students about their perception of what it means to be ‘different?’
 What qualities do you need to possess in order for you to be considered “special?”
-It is the prefect segue to introduce ‘special needs’ education and an entire discussion devoted to inclusivity and celebration of diversity and need for differentiation.
+It is the perfect segue to introduce ‘special needs’ education and an entire discussion devoted to inclusivity and celebration of diversity and need for differentiation.
 This picture book then is special to me in quite a number of ways since it reminds me about why I do what I do.
 I have also been on the lookout for picture books such as this that would introduce the concept of ‘different-ness’ without being preachy or cloying.

 In the first page of the book, we are introduced to a young girl who is staying with her father and Gramma in Michigan – she was pretty excited about going to school there because according to her:

 In my old school in California, the kids all knew that I had just learned to read… that I used to be dumb.
 Everyone knew that I was always in special classes.
 Here no one would tease me.